Nanolx/NanoDroid/README.md

 * Lanchon for dexpatcher and haystack
 * osm0sis for GNU Nano build
 * shadow53 for automatic apk grabbing base code
-* ale5000 for microG system permission files
+* ale5000 for microG system permission files and GApps Removal list
+* PaperYoshi for Nintendo Fonts

 Special Thanks to the beta testers